"Explosions tear up both your cover and the enemy's and you don't have the super homing x-ray vision bestowed by the NPC gods."

 - Support powers from later games are a particularly egregious case.
 The Soviet Magnetic Satellite from Red Alert 3, for example, causes a warning flare to appear in an area, after which a beam sucking enemy units into space will fire down.
 Good luck seeing the flare when you're currently looking at the other end of the map.
 If you're unlucky, the only clue you'll have that the AI used the attack is that your fleet of Shogun Battleships has suddenly disappeared.
 The skirmish AI, however, will always notice, and move its units away.
 End result: an attack that's nigh-useless against the AI, but devastating against an unlucky human.
 For bonus points: you cannot use support powers in areas shrouded in Fog of War (While for the AI, there is no such thing as Fog of War), and the AI is more than happy to use such powers against hidden units.

-- Also played straight in that once one bad guy has spotted the player, every goon in the area instantly knows exactly where he is and can fire with pinpoint accuracy even when the player is crouched in head-high grass he himself is unable to see through.
+- In Far Cry 2, once one bad guy has spotted the player, every goon in the area instantly knows exactly where he is and can fire with pinpoint accuracy even when the player is crouched in head-high grass he himself is unable to see through.
 Darkness also seems little hindrance.

 - Witness in horror as your undetected assault of pirate outposts in Far Cry 3 is ruined multiple times by a drunk molotov guy or a dog somehow being able to spot you from half a mile out despite the fact that you're using bows and silenced sniper rifles, hiding in the trees, and likely hopped up on drugs that literally make you undetectable.
 It gets worse when you get to the second island, because the game will spawn in literal truckloads of mooks that casually drive up to your position if you take too long.